DuleskyJ/PasswordGenerator/README.md

 # PasswordGenerator
-Going crazy on javascript to create my own randomized password generator.
+Using javascript to create my own randomized password generator.